fnando-gomez/Codewars/README.md

 Note: The Fibonacci series is a numerical series where each item is the sum of the two previous items.
 It starts off like this: *0,1,1,2,3,5,8,13,21...*

 **9 Sum of multiples 3 & 5** | [Euler project](https://projecteuler.net/) - Problem 1 | Find the sum of all the multiples of 3 or 5 below 1000.

+**10 Even Fibonacci numbers** | [Euler project](https://projecteuler.net/) - Problem 2 | By considering the terms in the Fibonacci sequence whose values do not exceed four million, find the sum of the even-valued terms.